المواضيع ذات الصلة

 If during the startup process, you encounter a blue screen error with the stop code 'INACCESSIBLE BOOT DEVICE', try changing the current Intel VMD Controller settings to another option.
 (For example, if VMD is currently enabled in the BIOS, try changing it to disabled to see if it resolves the issue.)

-Note: If you encounter a different stop code than 'INACCESSIBLE BOOT DEVICE', please proceed to the next troubleshooting step.
+Note: If you encounter a different stop code than 'INACCESSIBLE BOOT DEVICE', please continue to the next chapter for troubleshooting.

-Note: The BIOS configuration screen may vary depending on the model.
+Note: The BIOS configuration screen below may vary slightly depending on the model.

-2. Once in the BIOS settings screen, press the [F7] key on your keyboard, or you can also click on [Advanced Mode]on the screen.
+- Once in the BIOS settings screen, press the [F7] key on your keyboard, or you can also click on [Advanced Mode]① on the screen.

-3. Navigate to the [Advanced] pageand click on [VMD setup menu].
+- Navigate to the [Advanced] page② and click on [VMD setup menu]③.

 Note: If the BIOS configuration does not include a VMD option, it means your device does not support this feature.
-Please proceed to the next troubleshooting method.
+Please continue to the next chapter for troubleshooting. - Within the [Enable VMD controller] section④, select an option that differs from your current configuration⑤.
+(For example, if VMD is currently enabled in the BIOS, try changing it to disabled to see if it resolves the issue.)

-5. Click [Ok]to apply the changes to the Intel Volume Management Device (VMD) technology.
+- Click [Ok]⑥ to apply the changes to the Intel Volume Management Device (VMD) technology.

-6. Save the settings and exit.
-Press the [F10] key on your keyboard and click [Ok], then the device will reboot.
+- Save the settings and exit.
+Press the [F10] key on your keyboard and click [Ok]⑦, then the device will reboot.
 Afterward, check if the Windows blue screen error is resolved.

-Note: If the Windows blue screen error still persists, revert the VMD settings back to their original configuration and proceed to the next troubleshooting step.
+You can also go to the ‘Save & Exit’ page and choose the ‘Save Changes and Exit’ option to save your settings and exit. - If the Windows blue screen error still persists, revert the VMD settings back to their original configuration and continue to the next chapter for troubleshooting.

 Update BIOS, Windows packages, and drivers